glycerine/tmframe/README.md

 TMFRAME is a very simple yet flexible format for time series data.
-It allows very compact and dense information capture, while providing the ability to convey and attach full event informtion to each timepoint as required.
+It allows very compact and dense information capture, while providing the ability to convey and attach full event information to each timepoint as required.

 ### notes